EldertGrootenboer/Building-Smarter-Solutions-Using-Azure-And-Cognitive-Services/assets/README.md

 - To train the Face API, start by uploading [eldert-grootenboer.png](./demo/demo-1-registration/eldert-grootenboer.png) to the gatecamera container in our Storage Account, and create a SAS token for the blob.
 - Update the faceImageUrl parameter in your .vscode/settings.json with the SAS url.
 - Execute all the calls in the file [faces.rest](./code/iac/rest-calls/faces.rest) to create and train the model.
-  - Update the faceapipersonid field of the Visitor created in CRM with the personIdvalue from the response of the _Get person ID_ call in [faces.rest](./code/iac/rest-calls/faces.rest).

 ### Update Logic App actions